ibm-cloud-docs/vpc/fs_snapshots_about.md

 {: #fs-snapshot-data-security}

 {{site.data.keyword.cloud}} offers security-specific tools and features to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
 The following section provides information about access control, data encryption, configuration management, and auditing options that are available for your file share snapshots.

-### Managing security and compliance
-{: #fs-snapshots-manage-security}

-Because snapshots are created from {{site.data.keyword.filestorage_vpc_short}} shares, they share the encryption key.
-When a share is created from a Snapshot, your SCC-registered preference of allowing only Customer-Managed encryption is applicable.
-For more information, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).

-On 15 Dec 2025, {{site.data.keyword.compliance_short}} reaches end of support.
-The existing service instances become non-functional on that date.
-Start your transition now to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}, which is readily available and offers advanced cloud security posture management (CSPM).
-For more information, see [Transitioning to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}](/docs/security-compliance?topic=security-compliance-scc-transition).
-{: deprecated}

 ### Activity tracking and auditing
 {: #fs-snapshots-at-events}